Our Mission

 Our History

-The Lake Rabun Association, Inc. was chartered on 25 October 1928 as a succeeding organization to the Lakemont Boat Club.
-The list of charter members reads like Atlanta’s Who’s Who of the 1920’s.
+The Lake Rabun Association Inc. was chartered on October 25, 1928, as a succeeding organization to the Lakemont Boat Club.
+The list of charter members reads like Atlanta’s Who’s Who of the 1920s.

 Initial LRA Charter Members